 “You cut your hair,” he said, when he came home.
 Nothing more.

 She thought he might have said, “You cut off your beautiful hair,” but his mouth could not make the shape of beautiful, even then.

-Once, she lifted it our, held it up to the light to catch the last of its fading lustre.
-She weighed it in her hands. the hair was thick, substantial, heavy as the ropes they’d used when she was a girl, tying the boats when storms were coming.
+Once, she lifted it out, held it up to the light to catch the last of its fading lustre.
+She weighed it in her hands.
+The hair was thick, substantial, heavy as the ropes they’d used when she was a girl, tying the boats when storms were coming.

 - make an even shorter short story: for example